Alex Battler

-Alex Battler (born Rafik Shagi-Akzamovich Aliyev (Рафик Шаги-Акзамович Алиев) on December 10, 1946), known in Russia under the pen name Oleg Alekseyevich Arin (Олег Алексеевич Арин), is a Soviet-born Russian-Canadian scholar and political writer.
-He is a member of the organization «Defend Science» (US).
+Alex Battler (born Rafik Shagi-Akzamovich Aliyev, Рафик Шаги-Акзамович Алиев; December 10, 1946), known in Russia under the pen name Oleg Alekseyevich Arin (Олег Алексеевич Арин), is a scholar and political writer.
+Born in the Soviet Union, he holds American and Canadian citizenship.

 Life and career

 Alex Battler was born in Astrakhan.
 In 1966 he entered the Faculty of Oriental studies of the A. Zhdanov Leningrad State University.
 After graduating in 1971, he enrolled in the post-graduate school at the Institute of the Far Eastern Studies in Moscow.
-In 1975 he was conferred the Degree of Candidate of Science (= PhD), and in 1988 his Doctor of Science dissertation in the specialty "history of foreign policy and international relations".
+In 1975 he was conferred the Degree of Candidate of Science (= PhD), and in 1988 the degree of Doctor of Science in the specialty "history of foreign policy and international relations".

 In 1993 he immigrated to Canada where he acquired Canadian citizenship.
+On October 9, 1995, in Vancouver, he legally changed his name from Rafik Shagi-Akzamovich Aliyev to Alex Battler.
 In 1997 he returned to Russia and worked at several institutions of higher learning in Moscow.
 In 2001 he moved to the United Kingdom; later he lived for several years in France.
-Currently he has permanent residence in New York.
+He now lives in the United States.

 Through the years he held various positions at different research institutions: the Institute of the Far Eastern Studies; the Institute of World Economy and International Relations; the Institute of Social Sciences of the CPSU Central Committee; Moscow State Institute of International Relations of the Russian Federation's Ministry of Foreign Affairs; the Institute of Philosophy.
 He served as Director of the Institute of Economic and International Studies of the Pacific Region (Vladivostok).

 He also taught as a professor of political science, economics, and international relations at several universities and institutes in Russia (Moscow State University; the Institute of Philosophy; the International Independent University of Ecology & Political Science); in Japan (Nagoya University); in Canada (the University of British Columbia).